philipp-baumann/simplerspec/README.md

 ## Motivation and key concepts

-The functions are built to work in a pipeline and cover commonly used procedures for spectral model development.
 Many R packages are available to do tasks in spectral modeling such as pre-processing of spectral data.
 The motivation to create this package was:

 1. Avoid repetition of code in model development (common source of errors).
 2. Provide a reproducible data analysis workflow for FT-IR spectroscopy.